eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory/limitations.rst

 Limitations of shared memory
 ============================

-Due to the manner in which the shared memory exchange functions, there are some limitations to the types of data, and delivery are required to ensure their correct functioning.
+Due to the manner in which data is exchanged over shared memory, there are some limitations to the types of data that may be exchanged, and delivery are required to ensure their correct functioning.

 Fixed size data types